-If you're an administrator for an organisation, you can set up additional accounts for other users attached to that organisation to use our services.
-Any users you create will need to obtain their own RealMe login before they can activate their user account with us.
+If you’re an administrator for an organisation, you can set up accounts for other users linked to your organisation, allowing them to use our services.
+Any users you add will need to have their own RealMe login before they can activate their online services account with us.

 Fees and levies

-You're responsible for the payment of fees and levies for the services we provide you under your online services account, no matter who uses it.
-If there's a charge for the service you're using, you'll be advised of the amount due at the end of the transaction, and taken to our payment gateway.
+You're responsible for the payment of fees and levies for the services we provide through your online services account, no matter who uses it.
+If there's a charge for the service you're using, you'll be advised of the amount owing at the end of the transaction and taken to our payment gateway.

-At the beginning of each month you'll be emailed an invoice detailing all fee-bearing services used during the previous month.
-The invoices and other notices will be sent to the email address you have given us.
+At the beginning of each month, you'll be emailed an invoice detailing all fee-bearing services used during the previous month.
+The invoices and other notices will be sent to the email address you’ve given us.

 Please call the contact number or email the address displayed on your invoice if you think there is a mistake with your invoice.
 Any incorrect fees will be credited to your account.

-If you only use our services occasionally, credit or debit card payment is a practical payment option.
+If you only use our services occasionally, credit or debit card payment may be a more practical payment option.
 We offer secure credit and debit card transactions using 128-bit encryption technology.
 Your transaction is validated in real time and confirmed immediately to you by email.
 A tax invoice will appear on screen that you're able to print for your own records if you wish.